 Copying from the Internet

-Despite appearances almost everything on the internet will be protected by copyright.
-Just because there is no copyright statement does not mean you are allowed to copy it.
+Almost everything on the internet will be protected by copyright; just because there is no copyright statement does not mean you are allowed to copy it.

 You can usually: